- SAP makes it seems as if Fiori is very easy to set up or even works “out of the box,” however, Fiori must be set up for it to be used.

 Fiori has been very narrowly adopted up to this point.
 Still, most buyers do not know the information just presented, and only a few analysts have dug down in what Fiori is.

 The proposal that is made is that customer can write their applications with Fiori.
-That sounds great, but not when one realizes that its a lot of work and a minuscule proportion of all of the screens for S/4HANA have been written.
+That sounds great, but not when one realizes that its a lot of work, and a minuscule proportion of all of the screens for S/4HANA has been written.
 And this gets into a topic of development effort and timelines.

-SAP and their partners routinely estimate very long and expensive development for anything in Fiori.
-This brings up a question which is absent from every Fiori article that I could get my hands on — and that question is “What is the development productivity within Fiori’s development environment?”
+SAP and its partners routinely estimate very long and expensive development for anything in Fiori.
+This brings up a question that is absent from every Fiori article that I could get my hands on — and that question is, “What is the development productivity within Fiori’s development environment?”